 - 1. Use mechanical, chemical, and biological monitors to ensure the effectiveness of the sterilization process. - 2.
 Monitor each load with mechanical (e.g., time, temperature, pressure) and chemical (internal and external) indicators. - 3.
 Do not use processed items if the mechanical (e.g., time, temperature, pressure) or chemical (internal or external) indicators suggest inadequate processing. - 4.
-Use biological indicators to monitor the effectiveness of sterilizers at least weekly with an FDA-cleared commercial preparation of spores (e.g., Geobacillus stearothermophilus for steam) intended specifically for the type and cycle parameters of the sterilizer. - 5.
+Use biological indicators to monitor the effectiveness of sterilizers at least weekly with an FDAcleared commercial preparation of spores (e.g., Geobacillus stearothermophilus for steam) intended specifically for the type and cycle parameters of the sterilizer. - 5.
 Biological indicators are the only process indicators that directly monitor the lethality of a given sterilization process.
 Spores used to monitor a sterilization process have demonstrated resistance to the sterilizing agent and are more resistant than the bioburden found on medical devices.
 B. atrophaeus spores (106) are used to monitor ETO and dry heat, and G. stearothermophilus spores (105) are used to monitor steam sterilization and hydrogen peroxide gas plasma.
 G. stearothermophilus is incubated at 55-60oC, and B. atrophaeus is incubated at 35-37°C. Steam and low temperature sterilizers (e.g., hydrogen peroxide gas plasma, peracetic acid) should be monitored at least weekly with the appropriate commercial preparation of spores.
 If a sterilizer is used frequently (e.g., several loads per day), daily use of biological indicators allows earlier discovery of equipment malfunctions or procedural errors and thus minimizes the extent of patient surveillance and product recall needed in the event of a positive biological indicator.
 Each load should be monitored if it contains implantable objects.
 If feasible, implantable items should not be used until the results of spore tests are known to be negative.
-Do not allow the biological indicator to remain in the sterilizer overnight. - 6.
-For designated clinical areas, biological indicators should be transported to Hospital Epidemiology immediately after processing.
+Do not allow the biological indicator to remain in the sterilizer overnight.
+Lot numbers for the biologicial indicator test and control need to each be recorded separately on the appropriate log. - 6.
+For designated clinical areas, biological indicators should be transported to Infection Prevention immediately after processing.
 Mailing biological indicators is not optimal; however, it is acceptable if the ampules are placed in a hard plastic container (e.g., specimen cup) to prevent crushing of the ampule and must be received within 48 hours of processing. - 7.
-When a positive biological indicator is detected, the clinic/department will discontinue the use of the malfunctioning sterilizer and notify Hospital Epidemiology (974-7500) as soon as the malfunction is discovered.
+When a positive biological indicator is detected, the clinic/department will discontinue the use of the malfunctioning sterilizer and notify Infection Prevention (984-974-7500) as soon as the malfunction is discovered.
 The following steps will be followed: - a.
 Recall all items since the last negative biological indicator. - b.
 Contact Biomedical Engineering to correct the problem. - c.
 After the problem is corrected, run 3 consecutive test runs with biological and chemical indicators. - d.
 If the biological indicators are negative after the recommended incubation time, the sterilizer may be released for normal use. - e.
-The attending physician and Risk Management Department will be notified immediately by Hospital Epidemiology staff about any infection risk associated with the use of non-sterile supplies.
+The attending physician and Risk Management Department will be notified immediately by Infection Prevention staff about any infection risk associated with the use of non-sterile supplies.